As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Repel offers a lifetime replacement guarantee — if it breaks, they replace it.
 Totes offers no equivalent guarantee.
 The fiberglass construction also means Repel physically lasts longer than Totes’ steel-frame models which can snap or bend permanently in strong wind.

-Price — Totes Has Budget Edge
+Price — Totes Has the Budget Edge

 When to Choose Repel